 Figure 11.7: Effect of introducing a normalization step (quadratic or linear) in RPP algorithms.

-Figure 11.8 shows the convergence of Newton, MM, and SCA methods for problem (11.5), comparing the original version with the improved one (i.e., using the correlation matrix instead of the covariance matrix and using the linear normalization step).
+Figure 11.8 shows the convergence of the Newton, MM, and SCA methods for problem (11.5), comparing the original version with the improved one (i.e., using the correlation matrix instead of the covariance matrix and using the linear normalization step).
 It seems that the best method is the improved SCA.

 Convergence of different algorithms for the vanilla convex RPP.